Ample room remains for cooperation between Việt Nam, Nordic countries: Deputy PM

 VIETNAM, March 12 -

-HÀ NỘI — Deputy Prime Minister Trần Lưu Quang on March 12 said that there remains ample room for the cooperation between Vietnam and Nordic countries as they have advantages to support and complement each other in many fields.
+HÀ NỘI – Deputy Prime Minister Trần Lưu Quang on Tuesday (local time) said that there remains ample room for the cooperation between Việt Nam and Nordic countries as they have advantages to support and complement each other in many fields.

 Speaking at a conference of leaders of Nordic businesses that are investing in Việt Nam, Quang expressed his hope that big corporations and companies from the Nordic region, with their experience, strengths, and reputation, will continue to support and accompany the Vietnamese Government and enterprises.
 He expected that they will have breakthrough, creative, modern solutions, seize opportunities, and expand investment cooperation in areas where both sides have strengths and potential.